chromaui/learnstorybook.com/content/angular/en/contribute.md

 Contributions to Learn Storybook are encouraged!
 If it’s something small like grammar or punctuation, open up a pull request.
 If it’s a bigger change, [add an issue](https://github.com/hichroma/learnstorybook.com/issues) for discussion.

-## Vue and Angular editions
+## Vue edition

-We’re looking for assistance updating our React/Redux example code to Vue and Angular.
-Comment on the [Vue](https://github.com/hichroma/learnstorybook.com/issues/1) or [Angular](https://github.com/hichroma/learnstorybook.com/issues/2) GitHub issue.
+We’re looking for assistance updating our React/Redux example code to Vue.
+Comment on the [Vue](https://github.com/hichroma/learnstorybook.com/issues/1) GitHub issue.

 ![Vue and Angular contributors wanted](/logos-angular-vue.png)